acossairt/fossil_groups/README.md

 ## Other statistics in preparation
 The following notebooks (and some associated subdirectories) are for statistics which have not yet been finalized:
-- `LJSV_two-point-correlations.ipynb` and the `two-point-correlations` subdirectory.
+- `ljsv_two-point-correlations.ipynb` and the `two-point-correlations` subdirectory.
 These stats have so far only been run on the smaller version of LJ.
-- `LJ_gap_statistics.ipynb` (in collaboration with @evevkovacs)
+- `lj_gap_statistics.ipynb` (in collaboration with @evevkovacs)